murphyhjohn/IBC-subtype-survival/README.md

 -   **AGE RECODE WITH \<1 YEAR OLDS AND 90+**: This recode has 19 age groups in the age recode variable (\< 1 year, 1-4 years, 5-9 years, ..., 85+ years).
 Limit to 20 years and older.

     -   for analysis, create categories 20-49 years (0), 50-69 years (1), and \>=70 years (2).

+    -   also create seperate variable for each category ie agecat0, ..1, ..2

     -   "Age: IBC tends to occur at a younger age and is more commonly diagnosed in women under 50." <https://www.advocatehealth.com/health-services/cancer-institute/cancers-we-treat/breast-cancer/inflammatory-breast-cancer>

 -   **Sex**: Male and Female.
 Variable includes an Unknown option but there doesn't appear to be any in the data.
 Limit to Female, only.